-The current care guidelines for Cystic Fibrosis (CF) patients focus on the secondary pathophysiological effects of the CFTR dysfunctional protein; however, over the last 25 years, specific drugs aimed at the basic defect have been researched and discovered.
+Care guidelines for Cystic Fibrosis (CF) patients have focused, in the past, only on the secondary pathophysiological effects of the CFTR dysfunctional protein; however, over the last 30 years, specific drugs aimed at the basic defect have been researched and discovered

 Cystic Fibrosis is caused by genetic mutations in the CF Transmembrane Conductance Regulator (CFTR), a channel-protein responsible for the exchange of chloride and bicarbonate across the apical membrane of the epithelial cells.